-An early structure at this site, sometimes referred to as the Snook Building, housed a grocery store owned by John J. Boer, who moved here in 1888 from the corner of Washington and Seventh Streets.
+800 Washington Street An early structure at this site, sometimes referred to as the Snook Building, housed a grocery store owned by John J. Boer, who moved here in 1888 from the corner of Washington and Seventh Streets.
 Boer, who called his store the Beehive, sold out in 1897.
 In the 1920s a later structure housed Van's Economy Market, a grocery store owned and operated by Cornelius Van Hemert.
 By the early 1930s it was the site of Wolf's Dairy Bar, owned by Anthony Wolf.
-That was followed by Warber's Dairy Bar, owned by William F. Warber.
+His advertisements said, "No Better Cream Anywhere," and he added, "Creams Specially Packed for Parties."
+Wolf's was followed by Warber's Dairy Bar, owned by Willimer "William" F. Warber.
 Warber's moved to 420 Fulton in the mid-1950s.
 In the 1940s milk shakes and sundaes were priced at 25 cents each, and an ice cream cone cost a nickel.
 From 1979 to 1983 the building housed Grand Haven Chiropractic Clinic, run by Dr. Craig L. Riemersma.
 He moved his business to this site from 834 Grant.
 Applied Laser Graphics moved to 800 Washington from 825 Washington in 1993 and vacated the building in 2001.
 Key's Driving School, a later occupant, still worked from this address as recently as 2019.
 802 Washington Street Cornelius and Mary Van Hemert resided at this address.
 Cornelius owned and operated Van's Economy Market at 800 Washington.
 803 Washington Street Albert Rysdorp, a dentist, lived at this address with his wife, Minnie, in the early 1900s.
 His office was at 136 Washington.
 812 Washington Street Charles Rouhorst had an auto repair business here around 1940.